jaivigneshvenugopal/writings/_posts/2022-11-11-norwegian_wood.md

 somewhere.

 I think Murakami's descriptions of places were really easy to take in.
-Some authors have this habit of painting descriptions for the sake of painting it.
+Some authors have this habit of painting descriptions for the sake of painting them.
 But Murakami held back on this front - which I loved.
 He only sprinkled what was necessary and those bits stayed with me till the very end.